swiftlang/swift-evolution/proposals/0290-negative-availability.md

 }
 ```

 The cause of the confusion is not necessarily the spec list syntax, but the divergence between the supported platform's minimum targets together with the decision of not making the macOS versions explicit in the statement.

-But even in a confusing scenario like this there still seems to be no way a developer can make a **mistake** when using `#unavailable`.
+But even in a confusing scenario like this there still seems to be no way a developer can make a **mistake** when using availability statements.
 Even though the statement looks confusing it's perfectly correct for `#unavailable(*)` to return false, and the correctness holds even when we attempt to make a mistake **on purpose**.

 Here's an example to show this -- If we *only* support iOS, we could have something like this: